imeleges/REMA_Dubai/README.md

 `beds` - Number of bedrooms
 `baths` - Number of bathrooms
 `area-sqft` - Area of the apartment in square feet
-`description-title` - Title of a listing
+`description-title` - Title of the listing
 `description` - Description with a lot of additional information
 `reference-no` - Reference number on the website
-`date-added` - Publishing date includes Day, Month and Year
+`date-added` - Publishing date in format Day, Month and Year
 `balcony-size-sqft` - Area of the balcony in square feet
 `parking` - Yes/No
-`building-info-name` - Unique building name
+`building-info-name` - Building name
-`building-info-floors` - Number of levels (floors) in the building
-`building-info-year` - Year when the building was constructed
+`building-info-floors` - Number of building floors `building-info-year` - Year when the building was constructed
 `building-info-area-sqft` - Total building area in square feet
 `furnishing` - Furnished/Unfurnished